-Notes to Physician: When using high-pressure equipment, injection of product under the skin can occur.
-In this case, the casualty should be sent immediately to hospital.
+Notes to Physician: Acute aspirations of large amounts of oil-laden material may produce a serious aspiration pneumonia.
+Patients who aspirate these oils should be followed for the development of long-term sequelae.
+Inhalation exposure to oil mists below current workplace exposure limits is unlikely to cause pulmonary abnormalities.
+When using high-pressure equipment, injection of product under the skin can occur.
+In this case, the casualty should be sent immediately to the hospital.
 Do not wait for symptoms to develop.
 High-pressure hydrocarbon injection injuries may produce substantial necrosis of underlying tissue despite an innocuous appearing external wound.
 These injuries often require extensive emergency surgical debridement and all injuries should be evaluated by a specialist in order to assess the extent of injury.
 Early surgical treatment within the first few hours may significantly reduce the ultimate extent of injury.